SamRicha/polyscripted-php/Ps-PlaygroundReadMe.md

 # ./build-scrambled.sh

-Or if you want to generate expected outputs for the .php files in tests:
+Or if you want to first generate expected outputs for the .php files in tests:

 # ./build-scrambled.sh -t